 The Group generates and maintains a significant volume of liquid funds.
 An internal source of liquid funds for the Group is its main economic activity of its companies generating sufficient operational flows.
 Banks and other permanent counterparts represent external sources of funding.
-Group's liquidity could be significantly affected by USD exchange rate fluctuations with regard to our US dollar positions on the Russian market and market dynamics, if this rate deviates from our forecasts.
-Another big source of risk is the presence of net items in Belarusian Roubles (BYR) and the hyperinflation in this market.
+A significant impact on the liquidity of the Group may have changes in the exchange rate of the dollar in relation to the dollar positions on the Russian market and the dynamics of the market, if it deviates from the projections.
+Another significant source of risk is the net position in BYR and the hyperinflation on that market.